Tharga/Console/README.md

 It is also possible to provide commands using a textfile.
 Use the command "exec file myCommandFile.txt" as a parameter and the console will execute each line in the file as a separate command.
 I usually use this method during development when I want to set up data or testing.

-## Clients
+## Console Clients
-There are several different type of consoles that can be used.
+There are several different type of consoles to choose from that can be used for different purposes.

-- ClientConsole - Regular console used for normal console applications.
-- EventConsole - Fires off an event on each console output.
-- ActionConsole - Fires off a function on each console output.
-- NullConsole - Swallows all inputs and outputs
-- AggregateConsole - Merge serveral consoles together and use them all.
-For instance *ClientConsole* and *EventConsole* in combination.
-- VoiceConsole - Use voice commands to control the application. (*Under development*)
+When building a service that is hosted as a console in development, a good idea is to use the *ClientConsole* when running in development and use the *EventConsole* when running as a service.

 ### Client inheritance tree
 ```